 If you want to spend the day strolling through over 100 acres of lush landscape, add a pitstop at Smithmore Castle in Spruce Pine.
 You can be extra fancy and make reservations for a private, romantic meal at a Victorian-era dining table.
 The Crown Hall is a popular site for weddings and other extra fancy events.

 Feeling like turning up the adventure notch on your Carolina castles expedition?
 An abandoned mine referred to as “Cave Bruce” is on the castle’s premises, and visitors can solve riddles to find their way to the mine.
 Seven beds are available for booking, so why not take a break from the road and hole up in this cozy castle for a night?

 Location: 638 Castle Way, Spruce Pine, NC 28777

-The Biltmore Estate in Asheville is one of the most easily recognizable architectural feats in the state.
+The Biltmore Estate in Asheville is one of the most easily recognizable architectural feats and Carolina castles in the state.
 George Vanderbilt began construction of the site in the late 1800s, and in the 1930s, the estate became available to the public.
 The house itself is an impressive 175,000 square feet, and the entire property is 8,000 acres large.

 Today, visitors can stop by Biltmore and take a tour of the expansive grounds.
 Whether you’re a nature lover that wants to spend a couple of hours perusing the gardens, or if you’re a wine aficionado that wants to sample varieties at the Biltmore Winery, it’s not difficult to see why the Biltmore Estate is often considered one of the coolest “castles” in America.
 In fact, springtime is one of the best times of year to visit as the grounds are resplendent with beautiful new blooms.